Breast enlargementWe specialise in providing safe and effective breast enlargement surgery that is right for you

 The breast augmentation will be performed under general anaesthetic and will take approximately 90 minutes.
 You will receive local anaesthetic injections to help reduce pain post-procedure.
 When you wake from the anaesthetic, you will normally find that you have some dressings on the wounds, and you are wearing a supportive bra.
 You may or may not require drains which will be removed before you go home.

 Your breasts will normally be swollen or bruised, but will settle down over the next few weeks.
-You need to wear a comfortable, non-underwired bra to support the breasts for six weeks after surgery.
+You will need to wear a comfortable, non-underwired bra to support the breasts for six weeks after surgery.

 After one to two weeks you should be able to return to work, and from two weeks you can build up to normal activities as you feel able.
 However, it is strongly recommended that you do not do anything strenuous or carry out vigorous exercise for about six weeks.